VH-TVO. Vickers Viscount 745D. c/n 227.

 Broken up for scrap with the nose section going to Malmo Technical Museum, Sweden - March 1978

 VH-TVO.
-Trans Australia Airlines - in the original livery at Brisbane Airport, date unknown.
+TAA Trans-Australia Airlines - 'David Lindsay' in the standard livery at Brisbane Airport, date unknown.

 SE-CNK.
-Falconair - in the original livery at unknown location, August 1967.
+Falconair Sweden - in the standard livery at an unknown airport, August 1976.

 SE-CNK.
-Skyline - in the original livery at Malmo Airport, date unknown.
+Skyline - in the original livery at Malmo Sturup Airport, date unknown.

 SE-CNK.
-Skyline - in the original livery at Malmo Airport, August 1971.
+Skyline - in the original livery at Stockholm Airport, August 1971.

 SE-CNK.
-Skyline - in the revised livery at Stockholm Airport, April 1975.
+Skyline - in the modified livery at Stockholm Airport, April 1975.

 SE-CNK.
-Skyline - in the final livery at Malmo Airport, June 1977.
+Skyline - in the final livery at Malmo Sturup Airport, June 1977.